agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - The `rbtree_unified` implementation only differs from the `rbtree_clrs` implementation in that unifies the left and right cases of a Red Black tree using an array in one of the node fields.
 Yet, it is faster in this application.
 - The `list_segregated` allocator is more competitive in this category, but is soon outclassed by the speed of the Red-Black tree allocators.

 These results make the most wasteful implementation in terms of space, `rbtree_linked`, more of a proof of concept.
-If the similar results can be acheived with more space efficiency, the implementation loses value.
+If the similar results can be achieved with more space efficiency, the implementation loses value.

-I also have lingering questions about why the `rbtree_unified` implementation is slower than the traditional `rbtree_clrs` implementation in insertions and deltions, but faster here.
+I also have lingering questions about why the `rbtree_unified` implementation is slower than the traditional `rbtree_clrs` implementation in insertions and deletions, but faster here.
 However, an undeniable conclusion from both sets of tests so far is that it is worth managing duplicate nodes in a linked list.
 The fact that we are required to do so when we abandon the parent field is a fruitful challenge in terms of speed.
 To get an idea of just how many duplicates the allocators may encounter in these artificial workloads, here is a picture of the tree configuration for 50,000 insert delete requests at the peak of the tree size.

 ![50k-insert-delete](/images/rb-tree-50k-insertdelete.png)